 The easiest way to prevent bingeing after a cleanse is to ensure that you eat or drink every three hours.
-These snacks and meals should include both a protein and a healthy fat.
-The protein and fat will help keep you satiated for longer periods of time.
+The snacks and meals you choose should include both a protein and a healthy fat, as the combination will help keep you satiated for longer periods of time.

-A full-body detox will not be effective without protein and fat, as our bodies need a proper balance of carbohydrates, fats, and proteins.
+A full-body detox won't be effective without protein and fat, as our bodies need a proper balance of carbohydrates, fats, and proteins.
 Also, protein and fat are required for your liver during phase-2 detoxification.
 Here are a few recommendations:

 Make a healthy protein bar: A homemade protein bar is a great choice when you're on the go.
 You can easily find recipes to make your own online, depending on what your specific dietary needs are.

-Grab a green juice (add 1 tablespoon of chia seeds): A green juice is filling and provides your body with the nutrients it needs to continually detox on a daily basis, and the chia seeds give you the protein, healthy fat, and fiber.
+Grab a green juice (and then add 1 tablespoon of chia seeds): A green juice is filling and provides your body with the nutrients it needs to continually detox on a daily basis, and the chia seeds give you the protein, healthy fat, and fiber.

 Water with Ultima Replenisher Hydrating Powder ($15): When you drink water with Ultima Replenisher, you maintain hydration, which will help curb your hunger and cravings.

-When it comes to food afterwards, I recommend staying away from the big three: gluten, sugar, as well as most dairy.
+When it comes to food afterwards, I recommend staying away from the big three: gluten, sugar, and most dairy.
 When you stay clear of these, you should be able to continue feeling as great as you did during your cleanse.
 Although some people recommend staying away from dairy and gluten, others will cut out alcohol and coffee instead.

 Remember that your body and health are unique, so the big three tend to differ from person to person.
 With that being said, this is an important question to ask yourself what your big three are.
 This is the perfect time to tap into your own personal intuition.
-After all, you are your own body's number one expert!
+After all, you are unquestionably your own body's number one expert!

 Feel prepared to deal with a cleanse now?
 Click here for four non-juice cleanses to try before summer, and shop two of our favorite cleanse books below.